ealter/Elm-GUIs/paper/paper.md

 whose diagonal is `(0,0)` (the top-left corner) and the current mouse position.

-Lifted functions are reevaluated whenever one of its input signals has an event, producing an event on the output signal, which may in turn be lifted into one or more functions.
+Lifted functions are reevaluated whenever one of its input signals has an event, producing an event on the output signal.
+This in turn may be lifted into one or more functions.
 Events propagate until that is no longer the case, and the program waits for another event to occur. <!-- need better explanation -->